hoodiecrow/thtcl/README.md

 ### The standard environment

+An environment is like a dictionary where you can look up terms (symbols) and find definitions for them.
+In Lisp, procedures are first class, i.e. they are values just like any other data type, and can be passed to function calls or returned as values.
+This also means that just like the standard environment contains number values like __pi__, it also contains procedures like __cos__ or __apply__.
+The standard environment can also be extended with user-defined symbols and definitions, using __define__ (like (define e 2.718281828459045)).

 The Calculator uses a single environment for all variables (bound symbols).
 The following symbols make up the standard environment: